asm-products/artfactum-frontend/README.md

 ##Contribute

-You'll need to have installed bower, node, grunt, grunt, and grunt-cli.
+You'll need to have installed bower, node, grunt, and grunt-cli.

-Fork the repo.
-Clone a branch.
+##How to install

 In the root directory fire: